Applying for live-in caregiver in Canadaadmin2023-07-04T15:25:56-04:00

-An employer who wants to hire a foreign national as a temporary foreign worker in Canada must submit the labor market opinion application with all the necessary documents to human resources and skills development Canada, HRSDC.
+An employer who wants to hire a foreign national as a temporary foreign worker in Canada must submit the labour market opinion application with all the necessary documents to human resources and skills development Canada, HRSDC.

 Provincial Variation to the Live-in Caregiver Application Process:

 If the job is located in the province of Quebec, then the employer must submit a copy of the labour market opinion to the MICC in addition to the following documents:

 Completed and signed self-declaration by the employer for temporary work

 Receipts of fees paid by the employer to the government of Quebec for assessing the LMO

 Completed and signed application of certificate of acceptance for temporary workers by the TFW